 Optional Modules (40 credits)

 The Optional Modules are designed to allow you the opportunity to tailor your studies according to your areas of interest and to specialise in areas that will best complement your artistic and academic goals.
-The options are contemporary and relevant to today’s music industry and are available to students from all RNCM schools of study, actively encouraging cross-school collaboration and diversification.
-The modules have been designed to promote a collegiate approach in areas with genuine crossover potential, including Musical Theatre, Film Music, Composing for Media, Recording & Production, and Music Education.
+The options are contemporary and relevant to today’s music industry and are available to students from all RNCM Schools of Study, actively encouraging cross-school collaboration and diversification.
+The modules have been designed to promote a collegiate approach in areas with genuine crossover potential, including Musical Theatre, Film Music, Composing for Media, Recording and Production, and Music Education.

-Discover more about the RNCM student experience here by clicking on our student stories page.
+Discover more about the RNCM student experience here by browsing our student stories page.